PIVOT BECAUSE LIFE DOESN'T ALWAYS GO AS PLANNED

 New Book By Heather Dolland Tamam Shares Life Lessons Of Embracing Change And Navigating Uncertainty And Doubt

 NEW YORK, Aug.
-30, 2023 /PRNewswire/ -- Heather Dolland Taman, serial entrepreneur, author, speaker and life coach, announced the release of her groundbreaking new book, PIVOT BECAUSE LIFE DOESN'T ALWAYS GO AS PLANNED.
+30, 2023 /PRNewswire-HISPANIC PR WIRE/ -- Heather Dolland Taman, serial entrepreneur, author, speaker and life coach, announced the release of her groundbreaking new book, PIVOT BECAUSE LIFE DOESN'T ALWAYS GO AS PLANNED.
 The book is published by Doltam Creative Solutions www.doltam.com and is available for distribution through Ingram Spark https://www.ingramspark.com/.

 The latest work from Heather Dolland Tamam is her first publication outside of the alcohol industry of which she has been a part for 14 years.
 Captured in a series of concise stories and experiences, the author shares her journey as a young woman from Grenada navigating her way through college then corporate life in New York.
 It's an easy read that is an unfiltered account of the author's life - both its challenges and triumphs.
 It's a reminder that once we push forward and focus on getting up, the number of times we fall no longer matter.
 They are all opportunities to learn.